 - I choose the way I speak to myself, and I choose kindness.

-How to use affirmations (without feeling fake)
+How to use them without feeling fake

-The 10-second affirmation practice
+The ten-second practice

-- Notice when your inner critic appears
+- Notice when your inner critic appears.

-- Take a breath
+- Take a breath.

-- Ask yourself: "Would I say this to someone I care about?"
+- Ask yourself: would I say this to someone I care about?

-- Say it to yourself silently or aloud
+- Say it to yourself, silently or aloud.

-Weave affirmations into your day
+Weaving them into your day

-As Dr. Irons reminds us, "Self-compassion is a gradual process that requires persistence and patience.
+As Dr Irons reminds us: "Self-compassion is a gradual process that requires persistence and patience.
 It's useful to be gentle with ourselves as we navigate this journey, and to celebrate small victories along the way."

 Affirmations aren't magic spells